Hollywood star Burt Reynolds dies aged 82

 Burt Reynolds, one of Hollywood’s best known actors, has died at the age of 82.

-The actor, who shot to fame in 1972 in the cult hit Deliverance, also stared in Smokey and the Bandit, Boogie Nights and The Cannonball Run, amongst many other films.
+The actor shot to fame in 1972 in the cult hit Deliverance, which picked up three Oscar nominations and earned him heartthrob status.
+He also starred in movies including Smokey and the Bandit, Boogie Nights and The Cannonball Run.

+He died in a Florida hospital with his family by his side following a heart attack.

-The great and the good of Hollywood have begun to pay tribute to the actor, including Arnold Schwarzenegger who described Reynolds as a “hero” and a”trailblazer.”
+The great and the good of Hollywood have paid tribute to the actor, including Arnold Schwarzenegger who described Reynolds as a “hero” and a “trailblazer”, while Russell Crowe praised him as an actor and a friend.

 Burt Reynolds was one of my heroes.
 He was a trailblazer.
 He showed the way to transition from being an athlete to being the highest paid actor, and he always inspired me.
 He also had a great sense of humor – check out his Tonight Show clips.
 My thoughts are with his family.